joedaws/fishtool/README.md

 - [ ] Adding observers to games before they are run
 - [ ] define attach, detach, and notify methods to game base class

+### Reinforcement learning
+Collaborative or competitive agents take turns taking actions which may change the state of the environment.
+The important data to collect are
+* agent/player making observation
+* the state of the game at observations time
+* the action selected by the agent
+* possibly the result of selecting the action (this will be stored in the next step also)

 ## Getting Started